eXascaleInfolab/StaTIX/README.md

 ![F1h](images/F1h_Algs.png)

 ## Requirements
 *StaTIX* uses *DAOC* clustering library and *Apache [Commons CLI](https://commons.apache.org/proper/commons-cli/)* arguments parser.
 Both libraries are included into the repository and located in the `/lib` dir.
+*Java 1.8* is required to compile (JDK) or execute (JRE) *StaTIX*, on Linux Ubuntu Java can be install executing: `$ sudo apt-get install openjdk-8-jdk-headless`.
+On other platforms Java can be downloaded from the [OpenJDK](http://openjdk.java.net/install/) or [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) sites.

 *DAOC* is a C++ clustering library with [SWIG](http://www.swig.org/)-generated Java interface.
 The provided native library (`libdaoc.so`) is built on *Ubuntu 16.04 x64* (and might also work in the [Ubuntu console of Windows 10 x64](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10)). *DAOC* should be rebuilt from the sources to run *StaTIX* on other platforms.